talla-ui/lib-comp/docs/ref/ResponsiveRow_padding.md

 ## Related

 - [<!--{ref:class}-->ResponsiveRow](ResponsiveRow.md) \
-    A responsive row that changes to vertical layout on small viewports.
+    A responsive row component that changes to vertical layout on small viewports.